ZakuroSoda/Better-FitItAC/README.md

 For now, use `admin` username to login.

 ## Todo
-- Fix Janky Code (Hacky fixes, line breaks, indentation, left a few console.logs here and there)
+- [ ] Fix Janky Code
-- Lots of Vulnerabilities
+- [ ] Lots of Vulnerabilities
-- Error Handling for API Calls and DB Calls
+- [ ] Error Handling for API Calls and DB Calls
-- Move to MySQL or PostGreSQL DB
-- Fix bad admin auth system
+- [ ] Fix Authentication System in General